Zephyr Security Overview¶

 - Quality Assurance is driven by using a development process that requires all code to be reviewed before being committed to the common repository.
 Furthermore, the reuse of proven building blocks such as network stacks increases the overall quality level and guarantees stable APIs.
-Static code analyses are planned for the near future.
+Static code analyses are provided by Coverity Scan.

 - Execution Protection including thread separation, stack and memory protection is currently available in the upstream Zephyr RTOS starting with version 1.9.0 (stack protection).
 Memory protection and thread separation was added in version 1.10.0 for X86 and in version 1.11.0 for ARM and ARC.

 These topics are discussed in more detail in the following subsections.

 The security functionality in Zephyr hinges mainly on the inclusion of cryptographic algorithms, and on its monolithic system design.

 The cryptographic features are provided through a set of cryptographic libraries.
 Applications can choose TinyCrypt2 or mbedTLS based on their needs.
 TinyCrypt2 supports key cryptographic algorithms required by the connectivity stacks.
 Tinycrypt2, however, only provides a limited set of algorithms. mbedTLS supports a wider range of algorithms, but at the cost of additional requirements such as malloc support.
 Applications can choose the solution that matches their individual requirements.
 Future work may include APIs to abstract the underlying crypto library choice.